Five Legal Requirements for Starting a Small Business

-Starting a small business is both exciting and challenging.
+Starting your own business is both exciting and challenging.
 After doing your research, writing a business plan or roadmap, and deciding on a business structure, you’ll want to consider the other legal requirements involved so your business operates with all of the required licenses and permits.

 The only time you don’t need to register a DBA name is if you’re a sole proprietor and decide to operate under your own name.
 Likewise, if you do intend to create an official business structure like an LLC or corporation, your chosen business name will automatically register with the state.